ManuelGil/vscode-json-flow/README.md

 Leverage quicktype integration to generate type definitions or schemas from JSON.

 1. Open a JSON file and select a JSON block or the entire document.
-2. Right‑click and choose **Convert to Type or Structure**.
+2. Right-click and choose **Convert to Type or Structure**.
-3. Select the target language (TypeScript, Go, Rust, Java, Python, C#, Swift, Kotlin, Dart, C++, PHP, Ruby, Scala, Elm, JSON Schema, Flow, Prop‑Types, Haskell, JavaScript, and more).
+3. Select the target language (TypeScript, Go, Rust, Java, Python, C#, Swift, Kotlin, Dart, C++, PHP, Ruby, Scala, Elm, JSON Schema, Flow, Prop-Types, Haskell, JavaScript, and more).
 4. Provide a type name and review the generated code in a new editor tab.

 ### Example